What Is Grand Larceny in Virginia?

 If you are accused of grand larceny in Virginia, contacting a skilled grand theft defense attorney will be in your best interest.

-Schedule a free consultation with Scrofano Law and begin building an attorney-client relationship with us.
+Schedule a consultation with Scrofano Law PC and begin building an attorney-client relationship with us.
 The right lawyer can explain the difference between simple larceny and other larceny charges in Virginia and provide legal advice for your criminal charges.

 What Is Considered Grand Larceny in Virginia?